Paula leads the Year 2 team at Milford School, is the SENCO, and is an Across School lead for Te Kāhui Ako o Pupuke.

 Devanshi's involvement with the Kāhui Ako began in 2023, with a Within School Lead role that was centered around teacher pedagogy that allows for the effective development of soft skills in junior high school students (years 9-10).
 As part of her ASL role, she will continue working towards identifying and promoting effective teacher pedagogy to build skills needed by ākonga in the 21st century, including digital literacy, critical thinking and resilience.

-Outside of school, Devanshi enjoys a quiet life with her husband and two cats, filled with lots of books, cooking, baking and walking.
+Outside of school, Devanshi enjoys a quiet life with her husband and two cats, filled with lots of videogames, books, cooking and walking.

 Link to Portfolios: Achievement Challenge 1: School Leavers, Achievement Challenge 2: Literacy